-Corruption is a threat to business and society in all countries.
-In addition to unfair competition it can also result in individuals being subject to blackmail and imprisonment.
+Corruption means the abuse of entrusted power for private gain.
+It is illegal and can result in fines and jail sentences for those involved.
+Corruption includes bribery, facilitation payments and otherwise offering an improper advantage to influence a third-party.
+Corruption can occur both in the public and private sectors.
 For Telenor, anti-corruption is not only a legal obligation and an ethical standpoint.
 It is in our own interest to take a firm stand against corruption.

 Telenor has zero tolerance and is firmly opposed to all forms of corruption.

 You shall never offer, give, ask for, accept or receive any form of bribe.
-A bribe occurs when someone attempts to influence a decision by offering some form of undue or improper advantage, favour or incentive.
+A bribe occurs when someone attempts to influence a third party’s decision by offering an improper advantage.

 You shall not use agreements with middlemen to channel payments to anyone to facilitate corruption.